- What is Dry Needling?

 - Tennis/golfers elbow

-The application of Functional Dry Needling techniques for the above conditions will be demonstrated during these courses.
-In Level Two, participants will be instructed in advanced techniques which will include the use of a needle plunger.
-The Level Two is considered advance based on the learning outcomes gained in Level One and/or for safety reasons.
+The application of Functional Dry Needling® techniques for the above conditions will be demonstrated during these courses.
+In Level 2, participants will be instructed in advanced techniques which will include the use of a needle plunger.
+The Level 2 is considered advances based on the learning outcomes gained in Level 1 and/or for safety reasons.

 Dry Needling can also be used for spinal conditions in which the underlying pathology may have triggered a movement disorder.
 This can result in the presence of reduced ROM or pain due to abnormal muscle tone or spasms.
 Such conditions may include: